Sponsored by Dietz & Watson.

 Mastering the layers and flavors of a classic by-the-book sandwich is a foundation worth having, but from there, no one says you have to stick to a strict formula.
 Consider the flavor combinations you love and go for it.
 Ultimately a sandwich should be a personal expression of your tastes and, dare I say, gustatorial dreams.
 If you want to pile your tuna melt with Frito chips, sriracha mayo, and arugula, then go for it.
 Your sandwich making station is your canvas, so make that sandwich a thing of beauty.

-See how to make a classic pressed sandwich with pork, ham, Swiss cheese, and pickles.
+See how to make a Cuban sandwich -- a classic pressed sandwich with pork, ham, Swiss cheese, and pickles.